Hurricane Agatha: Meteorological history

 On May 22, The National Hurricane Center (NHC) began monitoring a low-pressure area located several hundred miles offshore southwest of the coast of Mexico.
 By 06:00 UTC on May 26, the disturbance's showers and thunderstorms began to show some signs of organization while located a few hundred miles south of the Gulf of Tehuantepec.
 At 23:16 UTC on May 26, visible satellite imagery indicated that a broad low pressure system had formed in association with the disturbed weather.
 By 03:00 UTC on May 28, the system had achieved sufficient convective organization to be designated as Tropical Depression One-E, the first depression of the 2022 Eastern Pacific hurricane season.
 The depression strengthened into Tropical Storm Agatha around 09:00 UTC that same day, while centered about 220 mi south-southwest of Puerto Ángel, Oaxaca.
 Agatha continued to organize based on satellite imagery, with curved bands forming.

 Later, a burst of convection formed near the center, and microwave imagery revealed that Agatha had improved its convective structure and better aligned its low-level circulation.
 The NHC assessed the system to have strengthened into a Category 1 hurricane on the Saffir–Simpson scale by 12:00 UTC on May 29.
 Agatha was located over warm sea surface temperature of near 30 C with very low wind shear and began to intensify rapidly.
 At 21:00 UTC, Agatha was upgraded to a Category 2 system, as Hurricane Hunter aircraft found peak winds of 110 mph and a minimum barometric pressure of 964 mbar, while retaining its intensity.

 Agatha's rapid intensification appeared to level off in the early hours of May 30, and the hurricane began an anticipated turn to the northeast.
 Later that day, as the core of the system approached the coast of Mexico, the satellite presentation of the storm displayed hints of an eye occasionally appearing within the central dense overcast, and convection remained quite deep and symmetric around the center.
 Agatha made landfall near Puerto Ángel, Oaxaca, at 21:00 UTC on May 30, with sustained winds of 105 mph, becoming the strongest landfalling Pacific hurricane on record so early in the year.
 Inland, the system moved toward the northeast and weakened to a Category 1 hurricane by 00:00 UTC on May 31.
 Agatha weakened to a tropical storm three hours later, and then to a tropical depression by 12:00 UTC that same day.
 Soon thereafter, Agatha degenerated into a remnant low over the mountainous terrain of southern Mexico.
 The low then dissipated early on June 1, inland, near the northern coast of the Isthmus of Tehuantepec.
-The remnant low was absorbed into the disorganized disturbance complex that eventually became the 2022 Atlantic hurricane season's first named storm, Tropical Storm Alex.
+The remnant low was absorbed into the disorganized disturbance complex that eventually became Tropical Storm Alex in the Atlantic Basin.